Silent Night? Are We With the Shepherds … Or Herod’s Soldiers?

 Silence and Worship

-None of these technologies or activities are bad in themselves.
-But they so easily dominate our lives.
-We need to rebel.
-Cardinal Sarah speaks in his book about the need for a “resistance movement” against the tyranny of noise.
+Christ the newborn king comes to overthrow all tyrants and dictatorships, including the dictatorship of noise.
+Cardinal Sarah calls for a “resistance movement” against the tyranny of noise.

+Of course I’m not saying technology is bad or that we should all go off the grid or something.
+Far from it.
+My wife Suzanne and I stay in touch throughout the day with text messages, and it’s a good thing in our marriage.

+But silence is something for which we have to be willing to fight and sacrifice.
 Already in the 19th century, the Christian writer Søren Kierkegaard was writing things like this:

 If I were a doctor, and if I were allowed to prescribe just one remedy for all the ills of the modern world, I would prescribe silence.
 For even if the Word of God were proclaimed in the modern world, it would be choked to death with noise… Therefore, create silence.

-How can we find ways to create silence in our lives?
+How can we create silence in our lives?

 It begins here, in divine worship.

 Even before the Mass begins, as we come into church, we leave behind worldly clamor and enter the stillness of God’s house.
 Ideally we arrive five or ten minutes before Mass to give ourselves time to quiet our spirits — and incidentally silence our cellphones, or better still turn them off completely — to prepare to celebrate the Mass in silent meditation and prayer.
-That’s how it should be.
+(That’s how it should be.
 Some churches before Mass sound like a bus station.
-It shouldn’t be that way.
+It shouldn’t be that way.)

 I would encourage you to extend this into the hours before Mass, at home and in the car on the way to church.
 Turn off the radio.
 Turn off whatever it is you turn on.